mrzeszewski/DigitalGeographiesBooks/README.md

 ### Methods
-Digital revolution is rich with new methods, data sources and new takes on existing methodologies.
+Digital geography is rich with new methods, data sources and new takes on existing methodologies.

 1. Jones P & Osborne T [with Gadsby E, Keen N & Sullivan-Drage C] (_in press_) **Virtual reality methods: a guide for researchers in the social sciences and humanities**.
 Bristol University Press,
 2. Von Benzon, N., Holton, M., Wilkinson, C., & Wilkinson, S. (Eds.).
 (2021). **Creative Methods for Human Geographers**.
 Sage